lokpoon/LunaSim-Document/_sources/moonshine_launch_procedure.md

 ### 1. Generate a working `LED_schedule_moon.csv`

-- Generate an `LED_schedule_moon.csv` using the methods detailed in {ref}`content:moonsim_moon` and {ref}`content:edit`, with the  desired parameters.
+- Generate an `LED_schedule_moon.csv` using the methods detailed in {ref}`content:MoonShineR_moon` and {ref}`content:edit`, with the  desired parameters.
 Make sure that the time zone was set correctly, and is a time zone without daylight saving time (DST).
 - Move the `LED_schedule_moon.csv` into the Raspberry Pi's *Desktop/control_moon*

 - For the `moonshine_moon.py` to run, the `LED_schedule_moon.csv` must contain a row matching the time at launch.
 In other words, there cannot be a `LED_schedule_moon.csv` where the first row is a time in the future.